Extarys/friendica/view/theme/ash/README.md

 -   modern Browser with JS enabled (Chrome/Chromium is recommended)
 -   if you update the theme you should disable and enable the theme again from the admin panel (to apply possible new hooks)

+## Develop/fix this theme

+Eventually we can find a way for PHP to generate minified/optimized files from the source one time.

+-   Make sure you have NodeJS and Yarn installed
+-   cd into this directory then type: `yarn`, this will install the dependencies
+-   When testing, use `yarn run build:dev`
+-   For PRs, use `yarn run build:dev` too so others can review your changes
+-   Someone with write access on the repo will have to run `yarn run build:prod` to generate production files.

 **Note:**
 While ash is doing its job very well in most cases, there still is some work to do.
 Some templates are still missing and will be added in future versions.